exercism/python/concepts/functions/about.md

 ## Parameters

 Parameters are values that are passed to the function when it is called.
-They are known as `arguments`.
+They can be of any data type.

 Let's define a function `add` which adds two numbers together:
 ```python